-I was watching the opening ceremonies for the Winter Olympic Games and for some reason I forgot to change the channel when there was a commercial break.
+I’ve been watching the Winter Olympic Games and for some reason I forgot to change the channel when there was a commercial break.
 Surprisingly, I’m happy that I forgot.

 The commercial started by asking a thought-provoking question, “Why do we always set our sights on the finish, when the most important moment is the start?”